Rainymood/rainymood.github.io/_posts/2024-10-26-how-to-compress-a-list-of-integers-in-python.md

 ---
-title: "How to compress a list of capped integers in Python"
+title: "How to efficiently compress a list of integers with a maximum value in Python"
 date: 2024-10-26
 tags:
 # Blog or how-to